michael105/slterm/README.md

-The sourcecode is heavily modified, partly rewritten, and split into smaller parts.
-(Original it has been one single file with several thousand lines).
+The sourcecode is heavily modified, partly rewritten, and split into smaller sections.
+(Originally it had been one single file with several thousand lines).

 ___